Welcome to Secondary Initial Teacher Training

 - As part of your preparation for the interview, please draw up a lesson plan for a Year 7 lesson, lasting for an hour, on any topic appropriate for the subject.
 You will not actually have to make a formal presentation of the lesson but the programme tutor will ask you about your ideas for this lesson and how you intend to teach it.

-- Your original passport or photo driving licence.
+- Your original passport.
 You will not be permitted to attend your interview without photo ID.

 - Degree certificate [if obtained] and degree transcript*